A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Proposed Methods

 \section{Proposed Methods}

 \paragraph{Problem Definition} We consider a discrete-time temporal graph $\mathcal{G} = \{G_t\}_{t=1}^T$, represented by a sequence of graph snapshots over $T$ timestamps.
-Each graph snapshot $G_t$ consists of a vertex set $V_t = \{ z_1^t, z_2^t, z_3^t, \ldots, z_{|V_t|}^t \}, t \in [T]$ and an edge set $E_t = \{e_{i,j}^t |i,j \in V_t\}$.
-The main objective here is to transform the representation of nodes from a high-dimensional sparse non-Euclidean space to a lower-dimensional density function space as multivariate Gaussian distributions at each timestamp.
+Each graph snapshot $G_t$ consists of a vertex set $V_t = \{ v_1^t, v_2^t, v_3^t, \ldots, v_{|V_t|}^t \}, t \in [T]$ and an edge set $E_t = \{e_{i,j}^t | i^t, j^t \in V_t\}$, where each edge $e_{i,j}^t$ represent a connection between nodes $i^t$ and $j^t$.
+Each node $v_i^t$ will have a set of node representations matrix $X_t = \{x_i^t| i = 1, 2, ..., |V_t|\}$.
+The main objective here is to transform the representation of nodes from a high-dimensional sparse non-Euclidean space to a lower-dimensional dense space as multivariate Gaussian distributions at each timestamp.
 Representing each node as a Gaussian distribution allows us to capture the uncertainty associated with that representation.
-To this end, our aim is to learn node representations for the timestamp $t$ using graph snapshots from the previous $l+1$ timestamps, i.e., $G_{t - l}, \ldots, G_{t-1}, G_t$, while capturing the long-range dependencies at both spatial and temporal scales.
+To this end, our aim is to learn node representations for the timestamp $t$ using graph snapshots from the current and the previous $l$ timestamps, i.e., $G_{t - l}, \ldots, G_{t-1}, G_t$, while capturing the long-range dependencies at both spatial and temporal scales.
 Here, the look-back $l$ is a predefined hyperparameter that represents the number of timestamps to look-back, i.e., the length of the history considered.

 \paragraph{Probabilistic Node Representation} To achieve the main aims described above, three temporal graph embedding models were developed in the paper.
-Specifically, all proposed models learn non-linear mapping function that encodes every single graph snapshot in the graph sequence $\mathcal{G}$ into lower-dimensional embedding space as probabilistic density functions, i.e., each node $z_i^t$ in the latent space is represented as multivariate Gaussian distributions $\mathcal{N}(\mu_i^t, \Sigma_i^t)$, where $\mu_i^t\in \mathcal{R}^{L_o}$ denotes the embedding means; $\Sigma_i^t \in \mathcal{R}^{L_o\times L_o} = diag(\sigma_i^t)$ represents the square diagonal covariance matrix with the embedding variances on the diagonal, $L_o$ is the size of node embedding.
+Specifically, all proposed models learn a non-linear mapping function that encodes every node in a graph snapshot in the graph sequence $\mathcal{G}$ into a lower-dimensional embedding space as probabilistic density functions, i.e., each node is represented as a multivariate Gaussian distribution $\mathcal{N}(\mu_i^t, \Sigma_i^t)$, where $\mu_i^t\in \mathcal{R}^{L_o}$ denotes the embedding means; $\Sigma_i^t \in \mathcal{R}^{L_o\times L_o} = diag(\sigma_i^t)$ represents the square diagonal covariance matrix with the embedding variances on the diagonal, $L_o$ is the size of node embedding.

 \paragraph{Data Preprocessing} Due to the varying sizes of input graph snapshots across time in the temporal graph, all adjacency matrices ($\{A_t\}_{t=1}^T$) in the graph sequence are initially normalized to adjacency matrices of same size ($\{\tilde{A}_t\}_{t=1}^T)$ with zero-padding technique.
 As such, all the normalized adjacency matrices have the same shape of $(n, n)$, where $n$ represents the maximum number of nodes across all timestamps.
 If a node is absent in the graph snapshot at a particular timestamp $t$, the corresponding row and column in the normalized adjacency matrix $\tilde{A}_t$ are filled with zeroes, indicating that the node has no connections to any other nodes during that timestamp.